kklamberty/3601-lab1_HTML-CSS/README.md

 ## "Running" your project

 To view your website, you should be able to simply open the `index.html` file in your browser of choice.
 (In most cases, 'double clicking' the file should do this.
-In IntelliJ IDEA, you can right click on the file, choose "Open in Browser", and choose the browser you'd like to use.)
+In Visual Studio Code, you can right click on the file, choose "Copy Path", and paste that into the browser's URL bar.)

 Remove this line from your `README.md` file.
 Replace the URL in the next subsection with your team's GitHub.io URL, which should look something like